 - This is defined as: working in partnership to address mental health and wellbeing through learning and ensuring that adults in the city have access to a range of accessible and engaging learning activities.
 Supporting adults with mental health problems into education and training opportunities to reach their aspirational potential and removing any barriers to learning or engagement.

 The City of Wolverhampton has effective partnership working and collaboration by all of the City’s public, private and third sector key partners to ensure that a commitment to lifelong learning is encouraged to enable citizens to believe in their own ability, reach their aspirational potential, improve their economic success and be part of the region’s regeneration and prosperity.

-The learning region is encapsulated in The Vision for Education 2030: Shaping a City of Learning and is based on earlier developmental work undertaken by key partners independently and jointly.
+The learning city plan is encapsulated in The Vision for Education 2030: Shaping a City of Learning and is based on earlier developmental work undertaken by key partners independently and jointly.

 We aspire to see the City of Wolverhampton become a city of learning where:

 - An ethos of quality underpins the provision of continuous learning opportunities for all children, young people and citizens within the city.